How to Win an Investment Banking Offer from a Non-Target MBA Program – Without Any Full-Time Work Experience

 Q: And then…

-I read up on valuation and financial modeling, prepared my pitch, and I joined a student group that offered scholarships to female MBA students at various schools.
+I read up on valuation and financial modeling, prepared my answer to the Walk me through your resume question, and I joined a student group that offered scholarships to female MBA students at various schools.

 I also reached out to all the connections I had made at the bank, and I started attending information sessions offered by other banks, even if they weren’t ER-related.